DrewTurn/ConceptsOfProgrammingProject/README.md

 # ConceptsOfProgrammingProject
-to run it input the data into foo.txt then run from java ide and make sure the line on 201 containts the file path to foo.txt there is an attached screenshot that shows the output of the file
+download concepts project file to a ide that can run java input the data into foo.txt to have it run throught the scanner or parser then run from java ide